 Sweden’s neighbor to the south has touted an even more impressive affection for Minecraft.
 In 2014, state employees Simon Kokkendorf and Thorbjørn Nielsen of the Danish Geodata Agency completed a scale replica of the entire nation of Denmark within the digital world-building game to help drive interest in geographic data.

-In 2011, Persson took to his personal blog to address the limitations of the allegedly boundless world of Minecraft:
+In 2011, Minecraft's creator took to his personal blog to address the limitations of the allegedly boundless world of the game:

 Players would have to walk an extreme distance—the digital equivalent of approximately 7500 miles—before witnessing serious coding meltdown.
 This virtual wasteland was known, appropriately, as the “Far Lands.”

 Right around the time of the aforementioned blog post, gamer Kurt J. Mac decided to test the limits of Minecraft and travel to the Far Lands.
 He began his quest in March 2011.
-Don’t think it a total waste of time; Mac earned a good deal of notoriety on YouTube, and raised over $250,000 for Child’s Play Charity.
-(The Far Lands, sadly, were removed in an update to the game later that year; you’d need version 1.7.3 or earlier to follow in Mac’s virtual footsteps.)
+Don’t think it a total waste of time; Mac earned a good deal of notoriety on YouTube, and he's still streaming his adventures while raising money for charity today.
+(The Far Lands, sadly, were removed in an update to the game in 2011; you’d need version 1.7.3 or earlier to follow in Mac’s virtual footsteps.)

-Appropriately enough, Persson reserved a special trick for his personal Minecraft avatar.
-His character is the only game resident who drops an apple when he dies.
+Appropriately enough, Minecraft's creator reserved a special trick for his personal avatar.
+In the first few versions of the game, his character was the only resident who dropped an apple when he died.

-Ostensibly fed up with the corporate politics that accompanied running a video game developer, Persson sent out a tweet in June 2014, hoping to gauge the interest of any outside parties in purchasing his Mojang shares.
+In June 2014, Minecraft's creator sent out a tweet hoping to gauge the interest of any outside parties in purchasing his Mojang shares.
 Three months later, he officially sold the company to Microsoft for $2.5 billion.

 One in every 10,000 times you play the game, its introductory menu will flash a misspelling of its own title, reversing the “E” and the “C” to read, “Minceraft.”